streamnative/examples/aop/amqp091-go/README.md

 # Running steps

-## Please first create the command namespace, which will be configured to vhost
+## Please first create the namespace, which will be configured to vhost

 1. Clone example project